w3c/wot-thing-description/testing/README.md

 and will be parsed by the `csvtojson` Node.js library.

 ## To Dos
+* Table assertions should have type information, as it is relevant to several assertions.
 * Sort categories together in the output and put the category in a section header instead of a column.
 * Internal hyperlinks in assertions should be removed or fixed (rebased to they point to the spec).
 * Section references should be resolved or removed.